m-c-hill/NewBank/README.md

 SENDER_PASSWORD

-### Using the TWILIO Monitor To See the SMS Delivery Status and Messaging Activity Log.
+### Using the TWILIO Monitor To See the SMS Delivery Status and Messaging Activity Log

 Twilio service free trial gives the user a free US Mobile number to send the texts from.
 TWILIO_TRIAL_NUMBER is that number.
 For this project this number acts as our Bank System's number.
 You can enter your number in MY_PHONE_NUMBER to receive the messages.